 Security gaps can occur in email communication.
-Emails sent to staff of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety may be intercepted and read by experienced Internet users.
+Emails sent to staff of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection may be intercepted and read by experienced Internet users.
 If users send an email to the ministry, we assume that we are authorised to reply to the email address used.
 If users do not want this, it may be advisable to consider using another channel of communication, for example regular mail.

 3. Links to websites of other providers

 Our website contains links to websites of other providers and social media.
 We would like to expressly point out that these websites process personal data in accordance with their own privacy policies.
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety has no influence on the compliance of other providers with data protection regulations.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection has no influence on the compliance of other providers with data protection regulations.